 We were driving along quite a fast trunk road when we saw blue lights flashing on a fire tender blocking one carriageway.
 As we got closer we saw two other smaller fire-brigade vehicles also in attendance, again with blue lights flashing.
 I slowed on approach and could see one officer directing traffic whilst about eight others were tending the deployed hose and the scene in general.

 We anticipated some sort of car crash but as we drew level saw the reason for the commotion.

 Two lads of about 12 had started what looked like a small camp fire in a verdant field just off the road and - judging by their low-hung heads - were having a strip torn off them by one of the fire officers.
-The fire had been more than fully extinguished and it looked like all that remained to be done was to erect a sign clearly verbotening camp fires in that particular field from this point forward.
+The fire had been very much more than fully extinguished, and it looked like all that remained to be done was to immediately erect a beautiful sign clearly verbotening 12-year-olds from having camp fires in that particular field from this point forward.

 We mock, but really we're jealous.
 The sense of order and organisation is both laudable and enviable.